A Clean Room

-Rama says it's important to not accumulate clutter.
-He talks about periodically going through his closets, books, etc., and throwing away everything he's not using.
-If he's not using it, why keep it?
-"Life is a room that we live in, " Rama says, "As Buddhists, our only task is to keep our room clean."
+Rama – Dr. Frederick Lenz says it’s important to not accumulate clutter.
+He talks about periodically going through closets, etc., and throwing away everything you are not using.
+Why keep it?
+“Life is a room that we live in, ” Rama says, “As Buddhists, our only task is to keep our room clean.”

-Rama goes on to qualify, however, that lack of possessions does not imply a lack of clutter.
-Rama would sometimes enter an empty room in a monastery and have to leave - because there was so much clutter in the form of thoughts.
+Rama goes on to qualify, however, that lack of possessions does not always mean a lack of clutter.
+Rama would sometimes enter an empty room in a monastery and have to leave – because there was so much clutter in the form of thoughts.

 Everything in our room is a part of us.
-We see and feel our past, present and future in our room - this is why it's good to clean your room.
-Simplify it - then you can see eternity.
-A simple house creates a simple life.
-Everything is a reflection of one's mind.
-When your mind is clean, you can see the stars - it feels good when you can see the stars.
+We see and feel our past, present, and future in our room – this is why it’s good to clean your room.
+Simplify it – then you can see eternity.

 A Clean Room is talk 18 of 27 in the Tantric Buddhism series.